mdorn/datadog-security-playground/terraform/eks/README.md

 After this, there will be two available namespaces:
 - The `playground` namespace, containing the vulnerable app
 - The `datadog` namespace, containing the Datadog agent, deployed with Helm via Terraform

+There might be cases in which the AWS tokens expires.
+Just re-run the `terraform apply` command in this case.